PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/01-app-constants/+page.md

 Text.text(`a.APP_NAME - Mario`)
 ```

-Then the `Text.text()` component would display the text `a.APP_NAME - Mario`.
+Then the `Text` component would display the text `a.APP_NAME - Mario`.
 That is, our constant has not been used at all.
 Remember, in JavaScript, when creating a string with two `` ` `` characters, all characters between them will be interpreted as text part of the string.
-But, in a string created with two `` ` `` characters, we can in the string write `${SOMETHING}`, where we want the computer to replace that entire thing with the value we get from `SOMETHING`.
+But, in a string created with two `` ` `` characters, we can write `${SOMETHING}`, where we want the computer to replace that entire thing with the value we get from `SOMETHING`.
 So for the `MarioPage`, we would instead write:

 ```js
 Text.text(`${a.APP_NAME} - Mario`)